 During the preceding years, a number of Municipalities proceeded with the imposition of duties and fines relating to the rights of way occupied by underground pipelines operated by HELPE R.S.S.O.P.P.
 S.A. within the boundaries of each respective municipality.
-As at 31 March 2023, the total amounts imposed amount to \leq 55.6 million (31

-December 2022: €55.6 million).
-In order to appeal against these, and in accordance with the legislation, the Group has paid an amount of €27.8 million (31 December 2022: €27.8 million), which is included in Trade and other Receivables in the consolidated Financial Statements.
+As at 30 June 2023, the total amounts imposed amount to $\in$ 56.9 million (31 December 2022: $\in$ 55.6 million).
+In order to appeal against these, and in accordance with the legislation, the Group has paid an amount of $\in$ 28.3 million (31 December 2022: $\in$ 27.8 million), which is included in Trade and other Receivables in the consolidated Financial Statements.
 The Group has exercised all available legal recourse relating to these cases and Group Management have assessed that it is most probable that the outcome of all appeals will be favorable.

-During the preceding years, the Municipality of Aspropyrgos proceeded with the imposition of duties and fines relating to the rights of way occupied by underground pipelines operated by EAKAA in which Helpe R.S.S.O.P.P. owns 50% of the share capital and consolidates through the equity method.
-As at 31 December 2022, EAKAA has exercised all available legal recourses relating to these cases and and the Athens Appellate Administrative Court has issued a decision in favour of the company.
+During the preceding years, the Municipality of Aspropyrgos proceeded with the imposition of duties and fines relating to the rights of way occupied by underground pipelines operated by EAKAA in which HELPE R.S.S.O.P.P. owns 50% of the share capital and consolidates through the equity method.
+As at 30 June 2023, EAKAA has exercised all available legal recourses relating to these cases and the Athens Appellate Administrative Court has issued a decision in favour of the company.

-By virtue of article 79 of L. 4986/2022 which has amended article 25 of L. 3054/2002 on the operation of the EAKAA pipeline.
+Article 79 of L. 4986/2022 has amended article 25 of L. 3054/2002 on the operation of the EAKAA pipeline.
 The amended article provides that said company from 2022 onwards will not be burdened with the municipal duties of article 13 of R.D.
 14-9/20-10-1958, but with an annual fee in favor of the Greek State, which will be allocated to the relevant Municipalities and will not exceed 3% of the annual turnover of EAKAA.